lw-xiong/pycalc-pro/README.md

-# python-calculator-project
+# pycalc-pro
-A beginner-friendly Python calculator project with support for basic operations and future GUI expansion.
+A feature-rich command-line calculator written in Python — supports advanced math, sequences, and number theory with a modular menu system.